-The Foundation has determined the fair value of certain assets and liabilities in accordance with the provisions of FASB Statement No. 157, Fair Value Measurements, (SFAS 157) which provides a framework for measuring fair value under generally accepted accounting principles.
+The Foundation has determined the fair value of certain assets and liabilities in accordance with the provisions of Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 920-10, Fair Value Measurement and Disclosure (previously FASB Statement No. 157, Fair Value Measurements), which provides a framework for measuring fair value under generally accepted accounting principles.